Written by Michelle Murphy

 - Avoid covering important information, such as vitals or treatment values, with other UI components, during tasks.

-02 — Use Conventions and Affordances
+02 — Use Conventions And Affordances

 Medical device interfaces are not a place for design experimentation.
-Items on screen should always behave as users expect.
+Items on the screen should always behave as users expect.
 A lot can be borrowed from mobile and tablet UI conventions, as users have now become accustomed to these.
 But designers should know where to draw the line.
 While common consumer UI frameworks have now done away with many affordances (think of Android’s Material Design), medical device users should never need to guess where to click.

 - Use affordances such as conventional button forms and/or drop-shadows, and incorporate interaction styles.